jani-nykanen/nonempty-space/README.md

 ## Nonempty Space

 ...is a software rendered 3D demo written in C. Its only goal is to demonstrate my rewritten software renderer.
+It's called "Nonempty Space" because it was supposed to be space-themed, and I didn't bother to rename it.

 ### Binaries